Hydrogen internal combustion engine vehicle: Efficiency

 The efficiency of a hydrogen combustion engine can be similar to that of a traditional combustion engine.
 If well optimized, slightly higher efficiencies can be achieved.
 The comparison with a hydrogen fuel cell is interesting.
 The fuel cell has a high efficiency peak at low load, while at high load the efficiency drops.
 The hydrogen combustion engine has a peak at high load and can achieve similar efficiency levels as a hydrogen fuel cell.
-From this, one can deduct that hydrogen combustion engines are a match in terms of efficiency for fuel cells for heavy duty applications.
+From this, one can deduce that hydrogen combustion engines are a match in efficiency for fuel cells for heavy duty uses.

 Efficiency decreases for small internal combustion engines.
 A 67 ml 4-stroke engine converted to hydrogen and tested with a dynamometer at the best operating point (3000 rpm, 14 NLM (normal liters per minute), 2.5 times stoichiometric air/fuel ratio) achieved 520 W and 21% efficiency.
 In order to measure the vehicular efficiency an also converted similar 107 ml engine (Honda GX110 with best gasoline efficiency 26%) was installed in a lightweight vehicle and driven up known gradients while measuring speed and hydrogen flow.
 Calculations gave as results 3.5% to 5.9% average efficiencies and 7.5% peak efficiency.
 The consumption measured on a level road was 24 NLM/km at a speed of 25 km/h and 31 NLM/km at 43 km/h.